bettersg/Mendisphere/README.md

 ### Prerequisites

-1. Docker, node and npm are installed in your machine
+1. Node, npm are installed in your machine
+2. Configure firebase emulators for the local development environment.
+Please refer to `src/services/firebase/emulator-readme.md`
+   a.
+If you are not using firebase emulator, please update the firebase config to bypass firebase emulator setup - refer to `src/services/firebase/firebaseConfig.ts`
+3. Firebase app secrets stored in the root level of the project in file named: `env.development.local`

 ### Installation